kshitijrajsharma/geojson2tilebounds/Readme.md

 ## GeoJSON to Tile Bounds

-This tiny utility can generate the mercantile map tile bounds based on geojson geometry
+This tiny utility can generate the  XYZ style spherical mercator tiles map tile bounds based on geojson geometry.

 ## Usage